-The first year is spent developing a research question and writing a proposal for the second year project.
+The first year is spent developing a research question and writing a proposal for the second-year project.
 In most cases, that project also will become the student's master's thesis project.
 The purpose of this proposal is to develop the skill sets involved in generating a testable idea and writing up the proposal in a format that is used for grant proposal submission.
-Thus, to learn these skills, the proposal is to be written in close collaboration with one's research advisor.
-By the last day of classes in spring of the first year, the student meets with a 3-person committee (research advisor, another member of the clinical science area, and a member of the psychology department faculty outside the clinical area, all tenure-track faculty) to defend that proposal.
-It is recommended that a written version of the completed proposal be submitted to the 3-person committee by April 1 or at least two weeks prior to the scheduled defense meeting.
-Students should discuss the composition of their committee with their advisor.
+Thus, to learn these skills, the proposal is to be written in close collaboration with one's research advisor and in consultation with the other two members of the student's 3-person committee.
+The committee should include the research advisor, another faculty member within the clinical area, and a member of the psychology department outside the clinical area.
+All should be tenure track faculty.
+By the last day of classes in spring of the first year, April 30, the student meets with their 3-person committee to defend that proposal.
+It is recommended that a written version of the completed proposal be submitted to the faculty committee at least two weeks prior to the scheduled defense meeting.
+Students should discuss the composition of their committee with their advisor(s).
+A student can submit a petition to the DCT to include a committee member whose appointment is outside the department or is not tenure track.
+The petition should indicate the rationale for such an appointment.
+For example, the student could propose that the faculty member outside the department has expertise in areas congruent with the research and not present in clinical or nonclinical departmental faculty.